 - 1. Carefully locate an appropriate place to mount the X5.
-Be sure to leave enough room at the top of the unit for insertion and remove of the microSD card. - 2.
-Carefully cut the host panel per the diagram, creating a 90.5mm x 119.5mm (with a tolerance of +0.5mm/ -0mm) opening into which the X5 may be installed.
+Be sure to leave enough room at the top of the unit for insertion and removal of the microSDTM card. - 2.
+Carefully cut the host panel per the diagram, creating a 90.5mm x 119.5mm (with a tolerance of +/- 0.5mm) opening into which the X5 may be installed.
 If the opening is too large, water may leak into the enclosure, potentially damaging the unit.
 If the opening is too small, the OCS may not fit through the hole without damage. - 3.
-Remove any burrs and/or sharp edges and ensure the panel is not warped in the cutting process. - 4.
+Remove any burrs and or sharp edges and ensure the panel is not warped in the cutting process. - 4.
 Install and tighten the four mounting clips (provided in the box) until the gasket forms a tight seal.
-For standard composite mounting clips (included with the product), use a torque rating of 2-3 in-lbs.
-(0.23-0.34Nm). - 5.
-Connect communication cables to the serial port, USB ports and CAN port as required.
+For standard composite mounting clips (included with product), use a torque rating of 2-3 in-lbs (0.23-0.34 Nm).
+For optional metal mounting clips, use a torque rating of 4-8 in lbs (0.45-0.90 Nm). - 5.
+Connect communications cables to the serial port, USB ports, and CAN port as required.